Big Dreams, No Cash: 10 Businesses You Can Start Today on a Tight Budget

 Eden Reff dreamed all her life of opening a restaurant.
 But she couldn’t dream up the money to pay for it.

 By 2003, Reff’s financial situation still hadn’t changed.
 Her resolve had.
-She decided to stop letting poor finances stand in her way and her future as a businesswoman.
+She decided to stop letting poor finances and a tight budget stand in her way and her future as a businesswoman.

 “I saved money from my tax returns and started out making southern-style pies,” she says.
 “I sold them around the winter holidays.”

 The pies were a hit.
 Today Reff, 31, operates Artistic Edibles, a full-service, home-based catering company in Mount Rainier, Md.

 Starting a service- or talent-based business out of your home is an ideal choice for first-time entrepreneurs, and for a simple reason: They don’t require a lot of capital.

 “If you have a talent that others are willing to pay you for, the business startup phase is usually easy,” says Henry J. Turner, executive director of the Small Business Development Center Network at Howard University.
 “The easiest home businesses to start are janitorial and technological services.”